-Christopher Cope is a partner in the Dispute Resolution department in the Isle of Man.
+Christopher Cope is a Consultant in the Dispute Resolution department in the Isle of Man.
 Prior to joining the firm Christopher practised as a barrister for 10 years.
 In 2001 he relocated to the Isle of Man and joined the firm and was appointed as a partner in 2004.

 According to Legal 500 UK 2016, Appleby is “highly regarded” for its insolvency litigation work in the Isle of Man.
 Christopher is commended for being a ´Leading Individual´ in the same directory from 2016 to 2018.